circlefin/malachite/specs/consensus/README.md

    power is `n`;
 3. The maximum voting power owned by or associated to Byzantine validators is assumed to be `f < n/3`.

+> The staking is typically managed at the application level and Tendermint
+> is informed or configured about the next validator set.
+> This is how the process works in Cosmos, where Tendermint and application
+> interacts via ABCI (application-blockchain interface), a standard,
+> language-agnostic communication protocol.

 This means, in particular, that when `f + 1` is used in the pseudo-code, it must be considered a set of processes whose aggregated voting power is strictly